ChenZhongPu/RadixSpline/README.md

 }
 ```

-The second one is the *RadixSpline*, and its search process has three steps:
+The second one is the *RadixSpline*, and its search process has two steps:

 - A predication within an error bound.
 Note that if the `key` is found now, it can return the position directly.
 - A second binary search in a narrower range.